ivanvorobei/SPIndicator/README.md

 ### Haptic

-For manage haptic, you shoud pass it in present method:
+To manage haptics, you shoud pass it in present method:

 ```swift
 indicatorView.present(duration: 1.5, haptic: .success, completion: nil)
 ```

-You can remove duration and completion, its have default values.
+You can remove the duration and completion parameters from the init.
+They have default values.

 ### Present Side

-If you need present from special side, use this:
+You can change the presentation side:

 ```swift
 SPIndicator.present(title: "Error", message: "Try Again", preset: .error, from: .bottom)